Deivulgaris66/Metamonisn/.github/ISSUE_TEMPLATE/feature_request.md

 ## ✅ Checklist

-- [ ] This feature derives from КМИ structure
+- [ ] This feature derives from CMI structure
 - [ ] It maintains ontological consistency
 - [ ] It doesn't duplicate existing functionality
 - [ ] I have explained the motivation clearly